HomereAMK/FeralPigeonGenomics/README.md

 ### Creating .bed Files

-We used the same BED file described by (Pacheco et al., 2018) to restrict our analyses to the GBS loci.
+We used the same BED file described by [Pacheco et al. 2020](https://academic.oup.com/gbe/article/12/3/136/5735467) to restrict our analyses to the GBS loci.

 ### Filtering For Chimeric Reads

-We filtered our GBS reads for chimeric reads in the same way presented by (Pacheco et al., 2018).
+We filtered our GBS reads for chimeric reads in the same way presented by [Pacheco et al. 2020](https://academic.oup.com/gbe/article/12/3/136/5735467).

 We first executed an inicial PaleoMix run with the original GBSed demultiplexed files in order to be able to indetify the chemeric reads.
 We used the ".yaml" file below and respective command: